QEIIMC Campus - Stakeholder Consultations

 Remediation of Grounds

-Any changes or disruptions to the gardens and ground will require an approved remediation design and timeline.
+Any changes or disruptions to the gardens and grounds will require a remediation design and timeline endorsed by the NMHS Gardens and Grounds Supervisor and approved by the Trust.

 Security - NMHS and/or PCH